seekinginfiniteloop/PlainLicenses/docs/licenses/permissive/mit/index.md

   ## If You Use This Work, You Accept It "As Is"'

-  We provide this work as-is and offer **no warranty.
-We are not responsible for any for any damages or problems** from your use of the work.
+  We provide this work as-is **without warranty.
+We are not responsible for any damages or problems** from your use of the work.
 official_license_text: |
   # The MIT License (MIT)